The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets: Preliminaries

-In the classical case, when $\lambda=\omega$, if one is to check whether $\pi_{z}(m)=n$ for some $m,n\in\omega$, it is enough to find a $\in$-preserving bijection between the $\in_{z}$-predecessors of $m$ and $n$.
-Since the $\in_{z}$-predecessors of $m$ are bounded in $\omega$, such bijection goes from some $m'<\omega$ to $n$.
-There are countable many of such bijections, so the set $\{z\in{}^{\omega}2:\pi_{z}(m)=n\}$ is $\omega\hyp$Borel.
-This is not the case anymore in the generalised context: it might happen that the set of $\in_{z}$-predecessors of some $\alpha<\lambda$ isn't bounded in $\lambda$, so we need a full function from $\lambda$ to $\lambda$ to check whether $\pi_{z}(\alpha)<\lambda$, and this goes beyond $\lambda$-Borelness\footnote{It is indeed $\lambda$-analytic.
-See \cite[Lemma 7.2.6]{DMR}).}.
-We are of course interested in maintaining as low as possible the descriptive complexity of the sets involved in our computations.
-In order to do so for the set of codes for extensional and well-founded structures we impose the boundedness condition:
+To motivate the following definition, observe that in the classical setting, where $\lambda = \omega$, verifying whether $\pi^{-1}_z(m) = n$ for some $m,n \in \omega$ amounts to finding an $\in$-preserving bijection between the $\in_z$-predecessors of $n$ and $m$.
+Since the $\in_z$-predecessors of $n$ are bounded in $\omega$, such a bijection must go from some $n'<\omega$ to $m$.
+There are countable many of such bijections, so the set $\{z\in{}^{\omega}2:\pi_{z}^{-1}(m)=n\}$ is $\omega\hyp$Borel, or (lightface) $\omega\hyp\Sigma^1_0$ with $m$ and $n$ as parameters.
+This is not the case anymore in the generalised context: it might happen that the set of $\in_{z}$-predecessors of some $\alpha<\lambda$ isn't bounded in $\lambda$, so we need a full function from $\lambda$ to $\lambda$ to check whether $\pi^{-1}_{z}(\alpha)<\lambda$, and this goes beyond $\lambda$-Borelness: it is indeed $\lambda$-analytic relative to $\mathsf{EW}_\lambda$ (see \cite[Lemma 7.2.4]{DMR}).
+Naturally, we are interested in maintaining as low as possible the descriptive complexity of the sets involved in our computations.
+In order to do so, we impose a boundedness condition on the set of codes for extensional and well-founded structures: